ENPM - Engineering, Professional Masters

 Thermal engineering of modern power generation systems.
 Cycle analysis of various modern power generation technologies including gas turbine, combined cycle, waste burning and cogeneration.
 Energy storage and energy transport.

-ENPM623 Control of Combustion Generated Air Pollution (3 Credits)
+ENPM623 Engineering Combustion Emissions for Air Pollution Control (3 Credits)

 ENPM624 Renewable Energy Applications (3 Credits)